yury-lysogorskiy/lammps/doc/src/fix_neighbor_swap.rst

 :math:`j` for an evaluated swap.

 Typically, a value around the average nearest-neighbor spacing is appropriate for *R0*.
-Since this is simply a proability weighting, behavior is not particularly sensitive to the exact value of *R0*.
+Since this is simply a probability weighting, behavior is not particularly sensitive to the exact value of *R0*.

 The keyword *types* is submitted with two or more atom types as the